Renan-RR/Renan-RR/README.md

 <p align="left">

 > My name is Renan Robson!
-Since I started studying Computer Science at USCS, I have been developing knowledge in technologies that support corporate systems with high availability and reliability, focusing on infrastructure, cloud computing and system architecture.
-I work with IT support and infrastructure, with experience in networks (TCP/IP, switches), Windows and Linux systems, and Microsoft 365.
-I am certified as an AWS Cloud Practitioner and ITIL 4, with knowledge of AWS architecture involving VPC, IAM, EC2 and S3, and I continuously expand my skills in cloud and infrastructure technologies.
+Since I started studying Computer Science at USCS, I have been deepening my knowledge in technologies that support corporate environments with high availability and reliability, focusing on infrastructure, cloud computing and system architecture.
+I work with IT support and infrastructure in corporate environments, with experience in networks (TCP/IP, switches), Windows and Linux systems, and Microsoft 365.
+I am currently certified as an AWS Cloud Practitioner and ITIL 4, with knowledge of AWS architecture involving VPC, IAM, EC2 and S3.

 </p>